sraone-96/Rice-Leaf-Disease-Detection/README.md

 ```
 git clone https://github.com/sraone-96/Rice-Leaf-Disease-Detection.git
 cd Rice-Leaf-Disease-Detection
-python3 dm_project_test_included.py
+python3 train_test_all_models.py
 ```
 **NOTE** : Make sure to have the corresponding image data in the same folder where you are running the code from.
-And name the folder as `Rice Leaf Disease Images`
+And name the folder as `Rice Leaf Disease Images`.
+For multi-head attention, change number of heads in the specific model code (eg: VGG_Model.py).
+Change the model to run in the code by uncommenting the required model.